21 Habits That Are Making You Age Faster

 It’s a terrible catch-22: We often wear makeup to help us look younger, but much of what we put on our skin is speeding up the aging process, Dr. Azam says.
 “Wearing too much makeup clogs the skin pores and removes the natural oils which protect the skin, both of which can cause premature lines and wrinkles,” he says.
 Some makeup also contain harsh chemicals and toxins.

 A lack of physical intimacy means missing out on a wealth of physical benefits that can increase both the length and quality of your life, says Laura Deitsch, a licensed clinical professional counselor and sexologist for Vibrant.
-“Sex has been found to decrease blood pressure, boost the immune system, reduce headache pain, improve bladder control in women, and decrease the chances of prostate cancer in men, just to name a few youthful benefits,” she says.
-(Here’s how many times you need to have sex to slow down aging.)
+“Sex has been found to decrease blood pressure, boost the immune system, reduce headache pain, improve bladder control in women and decrease the chances of prostate cancer in men, just to name a few youthful benefits,” she says.

 Not having good sex